nightcycle/midas/README.md

 	)
 ```

+#### AWS Aurora
+If you have a LOT of users, you'll want a more powerful solution.
+As a result I've added support for AWS Aurora as the first overpowered solution.
+It's a pain to set up, but read / writes cost about a quarter as much as MongoDB, which when you have a ton of users can save a decent chunk of money a month.
+Be familiar with SQL.

 ### 3. Define a Table
 ```lua
 	-- midas accepts the rowData as a variadic type, allowing you to have type safety when recording data